Alfadililhamora/Alfadililhamora/README.md

 ---

 ### 📍 About Me
 I am a Computer Science student at Dehasen University Bengkulu with a focus on Cyber Security Architecture and Networking Infrastructure.
-I complement my security expertise with Fullstack Development skills.
 As the President of **DE CODE**, I lead a community of 70+ members in exploring Robotics, IoT, and Cyber Security.

 💬 *“Learning by doing, growing by building, and contributing with heart.”*